LShivaRudra/MrGreen-JekyllTheme/_posts/2023-8-20-VoxfieldSITL.markdown

 - It will run the ros node called **voxblox_node** with pointcloud topic as "**/camera/depth/points**" and sensor frame "**camera_link**".
 - It creates a static transform between **map** and **world** with no translation and rotation between both the frames.
 - It will open the rviz file(kitti_25cm.rviz) the configuration of which is already provided in the voxfield framework.
-- It will rin the nodes in the files:
+- It will run the nodes in the files:
 	- **map_baselink_pub.py**: this publishes the dynamic transform between the map frame and the baselink frame using the tf broadcaster object.
 	- **waypoints_rvizinteract.py**: this allows to provide the waypoint to the drone directly with the rviz 'Nav 2D' interaction tool.